Home

 The arrangements are based mainly on the style of both the obverse dies and the reverse punches, together with the evidence from the few finds that have been reported.
 (The schemes presented here are my own but readers will realise that they draw on the ideas of many other writers in the field).
 Thus the early issues of the Ionia A mint (which may or may not be Ephesus**) generally have neat clean punches, while on the later issues of what probably is Ephesus the punches show a "rat's nest" design of crossed sticks; similarly early Ionia B (Miletus?) types used rough punches which produced a variety of crude, often ropey or stringy impressions; these transitioned (it seems) to streaky punches, and eventually to more carefully engraved geometric and figurative designs.
 Ionia E and G types show punches with semi-random granular or more formal hashed designs, usually, in the case of Ionia G, with some cross-like or other 4-part symmetry, and so on.
 Readers will no doubt also be familiar with the 4-part "mill-sail" design which is nearly universal on the punches of the Phokaic weight issues of northern Ionia (although not always so evidently, it should be noted, on the issues of Phokaia itself).

 Other important clues to assignment come of course from the weight scale of a given type, and, with certain types, the shared use of reverse punches.
-Careful note needs to be taken of the weights of the issues of the Miletus region, where the weight standard of the "stater" seems to have started out at a relatively heavy 14.4 gm and then declined to the more usual "Lydio-Milesian" standard of 14.1 gm used in Lydia (and Ephesus?).
+Careful note needs to be taken of the weights of the issues of the Miletus region, where the weight standard of the "stater" seems to have started out at a relatively heavy 14.4 gm and then declined to the more usual "Lydio-Milesian" standard of 14.1 gm, and more in line with the weight standard of Lydia (and Ephesus?).
 Note also that the coins of Colophon, while struck on the Lydio-Milesian weight scale, are stylistically similar to those of northern Ionia, with flattened flans and mill-sail punches.
 As well there are a number of other types, typically with geometric or floral designs, on the Lydio-Milesian weight scale but with rough four-part punches; these presumably also derive from northern Ionia (after the Persian conquest?), and typical examples are shown on the "Northern Ionian Types" chart.

 * The bulk of the images used here are from CNG or the British Museum, with others from a variety of well known sources such as Gemini, Kunker, Roma Numismatics and so on.
-Specific references for the various types can be found without too much difficulty in these sources, or in standard references like Weidauer, Rosen (Waggoner and the M&M Sale 72 catalog), Mitchiner (ATEC) and SNG Kayhan (Parts 1 & 2).
+Specific references for the various types can be found without too much difficulty in these sources, or in standard references like Weidauer, Rosen (Waggoner and the M&M Sale 72 catalog), Mitchiner (ATEC) and SNG Kayhan.

 ** The actual origins of many of the types listed here are not known with certainty, so that mints are designated as Ionia A, Lydia B, and so on.
 Note that "Lydia" here means a mint controlled by Lydia which may or may not actually be in Lydia proper.